LeDDGroup/scroll-utility/README.md

 `cb`: a callback after the scroll ends.
 Generally used with a `duration`.

+`direction` is the direction of the scroll action.
+Vertically or(and) horizontally.
+Default vertical.

 If no `duration` then it will be like 0.

 If no `offset` then it will be like 0.